 What food goes with gin?

 Gin is great with seafood as the strong flavours complement each other well.
-Stronger infusions of juniper work well with richer flavours, for example salmon and dill dishes.
-Gins with a gentler profile work well with subtler flavours, such as oysters and crab.
-Martinis are the perfect cocktails to drink with a seafood dish, as the subtle notes of Vermouth round out the flavour of the gin, thus making it delightfully palatable to accompany food.
+Stronger infusions of juniper work well with stronger flavours, for example salmon and dill dishes.
+Weaker alcohol strength gins work with more subtle flavours, such as oysters and crab.
+Martinis are the perfect cocktails to be drinking with a seafood dish as the subtle sweetness of the vermouth rounds out the flavour of the gin, thus making it more palatable to be accompanying with food.

 How should I store my spirits?

-We always recommend storing spirits in a cool dark place, however if you can’t resist showcasing the contents of your home bar, keep an eye on things like liqueurs, as they may lose colour or flavour intensity more quickly if they’re stored in direct daylight.
-If the bottle is opened there is a possibility that over time it may lose some of its aromatics, however, it should still be drinkable for a long period.
-And in case you’re wondering, sherry and Vermouth should always be refrigerated.
+We always recommend storing spirits in a cool dark place, however if you can’t resist showcasing your home bar contents, keep an eye on things like liqueurs, as they may lose colour or flavour intensity more quickly if they’re stored in direct daylight.
+If the bottle is opened there is a possibility that over time it may lose some of its aromatics, however it should still be drinkable for a long period.

 How can I tell the quality of a gin?

 Gin can vary very widely in flavour with different botanicals and alcohol strengths.
-Generally-speaking, everyone will pick up different nuances of flavour and aroma from different gins.
+Generally speaking, everyone will pick up different nuances of flavour and aroma.
 One sure-fire sign for a good quality spirit is that it doesn’t leave an unpleasant alcohol burn on the palate!
-Many people expect this, however a good gin should have a ‘smooth’ quality about it that makes it pleasant to drink even without a mixer.
+Many people grow to expect this however a good gin will have a ‘smoother’ quality about it that will make it pleasant to drink even without a mixer.

 What should I take into consideration when buying someone a bottle as a present?

-Try to find out if they’re more likely to enjoy mixed drinks such as cocktails or prefer to linger over a slow sip, on the rocks.
-This can help steer you in the direction of a suitable type of gin, whether a great all-rounder for G&Ts and classic cocktails, or something with a particular flavour profile (whether that’s more floral, citrusy or resinous) to work with their favourite types of cocktails.
+Try to find out if they’re more likely to enjoy mixed drinks such as cocktails, or prefer to linger over a slow sip on the rocks.
+It can help steer you in the direction of a suitable type of gin, whether a great all-rounder for G&Ts and classic cocktails, or something a with a particular flavour profile (whether that’s more floral, citrusy, resinous) to work with their favourite types of cocktails.
 At the end of the day, don’t be scared to go for something a bit different; surprise them!